Monika Hellwig: Career

+Honors & Legacy

+She received 32 honorary degrees, including those from University of Portland (2000) and Lewis University (2002).
+In 1984, the Catholic Theological Society of America awarded her its John Courtney Murray Award, given for "for a lifetime of distinguished theological achievement."
+She also received the Theodore M. Hesburgh, C.S.C., Award from the Association of Catholic Colleges and Universities (ACCU) in 1994.
+The ACCU established the Monika K. Hellwig Award for Outstanding Contributions to Catholic Intellectual Life in her honor.
+The College Theology Society bestows the Monika Hellwig Award for Excellence in Teaching in her honor.

 Personal life

 Hellwig adopted two sons and a daughter, who survived her.
 She retained her British nationality while working and living in the United States.

 Death

 Hellwig died on 30 September 2005, aged 75, at Washington Hospital Center from a cerebral hemorrhage.
 Following her death, the National Catholic Reporter referred to Hellwig's "near encyclopedic knowledge of Catholicism, which might be expected of the coauthor of the Modern Catholic Encyclopedia."